 Of course, some parents are fully of the mind that the entire estate should go to the children.

-In the coming weeks, I’ll begin to address some of the principles by which families make this decision.
-For now, if you have your own thoughts or principles you’d like to share, let me know in the comments.
+See the posts below for other principles and considerations by which families make this decision.
+And if you have your own thoughts you’d like to share, let me know in the comments.

 Share this Post